 - 1/3 cup dark or milk chocolate chips

 - Cream butter and sugar in a large mixing bowl.
 Beat in egg, vanilla, and almond extract.
 Stir in the flour, baking powder, and chocolate chips.
-Cover dough and chill for at least an hour.
+Cover dough and chill for at least 30 minutes.

 - Roll dough out on a lightly floured surface to a rectangle shape that is about 1/4" thick.
 Use a knife or pizza cutter to cut the dough into strips that are about 1" by 4".

 - Place strips on parchment lined cookie sheets and bake at 375° for about 8-10 minutes or till lightly browned on the bottom edges.
 Let sit on pans for a couple minutes, then remove to cooling racks.

 - Cool cookies completely.
 Melt each of the chips in a ziplock bag in the microwave at half power.
 Snip the corner and drizzle over the tops of the cookies.
 Add sprinkles.

 -Your butter must be almost melted, or the dough will be too stiff.
 You must also make sure to use a large egg, and don't emit the extracts.
 You can use only 2 3/4 cups of flour for a softer dough, but the cookie sticks will not hold their shape as well.

 -It works best to drizzle a few cookies at a time so that you can add the sprinkles before the chocolate sets up.

 I originally posted this recipe for Christmas Cookie Sticks at Tatertots and Jello.